Cannabis use can affect your ability to do your job safely. Employers may want to consider the impact impairment has on their workplace.

-The legalization of cannabis will not result in any changes to the Occupational Health and Safety Act.
+The legalization of cannabis has not resulted in any changes to the Occupational Health and Safety Act.
 The act already requires employers to ensure the safety of those at or near the workplace through the internal responsibility system and, depending on the number of employees, through policies and an occupational health and safety program.

 Cannabis impairment is a health and safety concern in the workplace because it can impact your ability to perform physical and mental tasks.
 This can put you and others at risk of injury or death.

 According to Health Canada and the Canadian Centre for Occupational Health and Safety, the physical and cognitive effects of cannabis can include:

 The Occupational Health and Safety Act establishes that everyone in the workplace, including the employer, employees, contractors and others, has a responsibility to ensure their own safety and the safety of others.
 The act recognizes that safety is a shared responsibility, and each person's responsibilities are determined by their authority and ability.